DBL-DC-1-G-4/JBG040-Group04/README.md

 The code should be run using the 'main.py' file.
 The paths have been modified to suit the course administration.
 Hopefully this solves the problem from the orevious sprint.
 Cheers

-augment.py contains the current image augmentation process.
+augment.py contains the current image augmentation process, it balances the dataset.

+balancer.py contains a baseline balancing without augmentation to draw a comparison.

 EDA.py contains the exploratory data analysis.

-iwo_main.py contains evaluation metrics such as f1 score, precision, recall roc_curve and roc auc scores.

 resnet.py contains the network based on ResNet architecture.